 Who says your ring has to be straight and narrow?
 No one.
 Pointed or curved rings that swoop out around your engagement ring’s center stone offer a great way to protect all your diamonds from crashing into each other.

 Who says your eternity ring has to be all white diamonds?
 Try adding fancy color diamonds or colorful precious gemstones in there too!
 An ombre effect that goes from color to white is super cool, or scatter some birthstones in there that represent your fam.
 We just recommend not going with softer stones because, you know, that whole wear issue.

 One thing’s for certain, there’s no lack of options when it comes to eternity rings.
-Check out our collection of gold and platinum diamond rings or take our style quiz to start customizing your dream eternity ring and get a free sketch!
+Shop our collection of gold and platinum diamond rings, or take our style quiz to start customizing your dream eternity ring and get a free sketch!
 Want some more hand holding?
 We’ve got you, boo.
-Just email email@example.com with a note about what you’re looking for and your budget and our jewelry experts will take good care of you.
+Just email email@example.com with a note about what you’re looking for and our jewelry experts will take good care of you.